Doerge/xcode-slack-notifier/README.md

 Hit the coffee machine while Xcode builds, and get a notification on Slack when it completes!

 # Slack Setup
-* Setup an incoming webhook to a private channel here: https://dubsmash.slack.com/apps/A0F7XDUAZ-incoming-webhooks
+* Setup an _incoming webhook_ to a private channel with yourself [here](https://dubsmash.slack.com/apps/A0F7XDUAZ-incoming-webhooks).
+If you do not have the rights yourself you have to request it.
+Someone on your team with Slack admin rights will then have to grant you access.
-* Copy the webhook url
+* Copy the webhook url.
 ![screen shot 2016-10-21 at 11 12 45](https://cloud.githubusercontent.com/assets/3216279/19593285/20d5303e-9780-11e6-93ac-eb672c1adf67.png)